-So, be sure to go for a summer house with plenty of ventilation – or convenient places to have some installed after it’s been constructed.
+So, be sure to go for a summer house with plenty of ventilation – or convenient places to install some after it’s been constructed.

 Your hot tub housing should have at least two air vents, ideally installed towards the top of opposite walls to encourage air circulation.
-Just make sure the vents are backed by mesh so the steam can escape but insects can’t get in.
+Just make sure the vents are backed by mesh so the steam and trapped moisture can escape but insects can’t get in.

 It’s also a good idea to crack the windows in winter and fully open them and the door during summer soaks.
-Fail to do this and you run the risk of letting steam build up and potentially cause problems over time.
+Fail to do this and you run the risk of letting the steam build up and potentially causing problems over time.

 You should also make sure to invest in a quality insulated cover with an airtight seal fit, as this will trap the steam from your hot tub when you’re not using it, preventing moisture-related problems.